Borewit/import-esm-in-typescript-examples/README.md

 ## ES modules

+If you are want to use typescript and output es modules this is the required setup.

 This is the recommended way going forward.

 In the esm folder you have a package with `"type": "module"` in the `package.json` file.